pemistahl/lingua/README.md

 Erroneously classified as DUTCH: 0,20%, DANISH: 0,10%
 ```

 The plots have been created with Python and the libraries Pandas, Matplotlib and Seaborn.
-The plots can be redrawn after modifying the test reports by executing the following Gradle task:
+If you have Python installed, you can redraw the plots after modifying the test reports by executing the following Gradle task:

     ./gradlew drawAccuracyPlots